exonum/exonum-python-client/CONTRIBUTING.md

-# Contributing guide
+# Contribution Guide

-Generally, any kind of contibution is welcomed.
+Generally, any kind of contribution is welcome.

 However, this project has some standards which you should not violate to get your improvements merged:

 1. Use `black` for code formatting.
-Arguments for `black` are following: "black --check -l 120 . --exclude=".*_pb2.py"".
+Arguments for `black` are as follows:
+"black --check -l 120 . --exclude=".*_pb2.py"".

 2. Use `pylint` for statical analysis.
-Arguments for `pylint` are following: "pylint exonum --max-line-length=120 --disable=fixme,bad-continuation,too-few-public-methods".
+Arguments for `pylint` are following:
+"pylint exonum --max-line-length=120
+--disable=fixme,bad-continuation,too-few-public-methods".

 3. Use `mypy` for type checking.
-Arguments for `mypy` are following: "mypy --ignore-missing-imports --disallow-untyped-defs ./exonum ./examples"
+Arguments for `mypy` are as follows:
+"mypy --ignore-missing-imports --disallow-untyped-defs ./exonum ./examples".

 4. Check that docs can be built with `sphinx` with no warnings.
 To check, run: